emmkay1/Todo-App/README.md

 # Todo-App
-Todo App created using React.
+A minimal to-do App created using React.
+Features include adding a task, updating a task and deleteing a task.